SolaceSamples/solace-samples-java-springboot/README.md

 ## Contents

-This repository contains code and matching tutorial walk through for different basic scenarios using the new Java API (not the JCSMP)
+This repository contains code and matching tutorial walk through for different basic scenarios using the Solace PubSub+ Messaging API for Java (not the JCSMP)
-It is best to view the associated [tutorials home page](https://github.com/SolaceSamples/solace-samples-springboot).
+It is best to view the associated [tutorials home page](https://tutorials.solace.dev/).

 ## Prerequisites